Assessment Services

 A psycho-educational assessment may be appropriate if you suspect that your child has a learning disability (reading, writing or math), intellectual disability, anxiety, ADHD, or other social, emotional or behavioural needs, or you simply would like to gain insight into your child’s cognitive and academic profile.
 We offer a thorough and comprehensive team approach which includes Registered Psychologists, Registered Provisional Psychologists, and highly qualified psychometrists who assist with the testing process.
 A psychometrist is a highly trained professional with specialized skills in administering and scoring psychological assessments.
 A full psychoeducational assessment includes:

-Any additional work that is requested to be completed, such as school observation, will be discussed in advance and is billed at a rate of $190 to $225 per hour, depending on practitioner.
+Any additional work that is requested to be completed, such as school observation, will be discussed in advance and is billed at an hourly rate.

 Gifted Assessments